livrich/data_structure_tutorial/2_set.md

 ## What is a Set?
 A **set** is a data structure that stores a collection of unique values in any order.

 It is important to note that, with sets, the order of the data is not important but no duplicate values are allowed.
 Most set implementations will not give an error when you try to add a duplicate value.
-This is done so that a list, which may have duplicates, can easily be coverted to a set.
+This is done so that a list, which may have duplicates, can easily be converted to a set.

 Due to these two key characteristics, a technique called **hashing** is used to add, remove, and check for a value in O(1) time.